Humanities: History, RE & Geography

 The examination is based upon a study of Christianity and Islam, but with a clear emphasis on students developing their own opinions on relevant subject matters.
 Students complete the following modules over this time.

-Our current Year 9 students have begun studying the new accredited AQA GCSE Religious Studies Course which will be examined in June 2018.
+Year 10 students are given the opportunity to choose the accredited AQA GCSE Religious Studies Course which will be examined in June 2019.
 There are two components that are examined.
 The first topic area is the study of the beliefs, teachings and practices of Christianity and Islam.
 The second section is entitled thematic studies and includes religious and non-religious attitudes to peace and conflict, crime and punishment as well as human rights and social justice.

 What skills students develop